Banner background

 Foundation Board

-The Foundation's Trustee Board is comprised of senior TPG Telecom employees and two independent directors.
+The Foundation's Trustee Board is comprised of senior TPG Telecom employees and one independent director.
 The Board is responsible for the governance and financial management of the Foundation and ensures that the Foundation delivers on its purpose and goals.

 The Foundation and our People